Love in the Afternoon (1957 film): Music

 Music plays an important role in the film.
 A four-piece band of musicians called "The Gypsies" entertains Flannagan and his various lovers in his hotel suite, since Frank says he's "not much of a talker" and lets music create the romance.
 The Gypsies stick with Flannagan through thick and thin, serenading him as he drowns his sorrows in drink while listening to Ariane's recording of her long list of lovers, joining him in a Turkish bath, and following him to the train station.

 Much of the prelude to the 1865 Richard Wagner opera Tristan und Isolde is heard during a lengthy sequence set in the Palais Garnier opera house, possibly conducted by Hans Knappertsbusch.
 Matty Malneck, Wilder's friend from their Paul Whiteman days in Vienna, wrote three songs for the film, including the title tune.
 Also heard are "C'est si bon" by Henri Betti, "L'ame Des Poètes" by Charles Trenet, and "Fascination", a 1932 song based on a European waltz, which is hummed repeatedly by Ariane.
-Haydn Symphony No. 88 is also featured.
+Haydn's Symphony No. 88 is also featured.

 Malneck later wrote lyrics for "Fascination" and "Hot Paprika".
-"Fascination" became a popular hit for Chevalier and for many other singers; "C'est si bon" was also recorded by numerous singers and became an international hit.
+"Fascination" became a hit for Chevalier and many other singers; "C'est si bon" was also recorded by numerous singers and became an international hit.

 Johnny Mercer later wrote lyrics for "Love in the Afternoon".
-The song became a hit for Jerry Vale and other singers.
+The song became a hit for Jerry Vale, among others.